 We want to show off the cool people who help make 729 the great company it is.
-We are more than just a bunch of employees – we are interesting, innovative and talented people who need a little recognition!
-This time Developer Leandro joins Allegra to discuss his role here at 729 and graphic adventure games.
+We are more than just a bunch of employees – we are interesting, innovative, and talented people who need a little recognition!
+This time Developer Leandro joins us to discuss his role here at 729 and graphic adventure games.

-Allegra: On your about page section you mention that you are working on your own graphic adventure engine.
-Could you talk a little about that, what it is and maybe how it works?
+On your About Us page section you mention that you are working on your own graphic adventure engine.
+Could you talk a little about that, what it is, and maybe how it works?

 The first iteration of Graden (Graphic Adventure Engine) was meant for 3D adventure games.
 It used Lua to manage the scripting, OpenGL to handle the graphics, and C++ to join everything together.
 At some point, my University studies took most of my time, and it was abandoned.

 This second iteration is meant for 2D games.
 It uses Squirrel to manage the scripting, and SDL to handle graphics.
 Once again, C++ at the core.

 The idea is quite simple.
 A room is defined, containing walkable areas, along with objects, actors, sources of light, and some guideline structures.
 Then a script is written, to define the actions (for instance, use “key” on “keyhole”), and the events as reactions for the defined actions.

 I honestly do not know if I will ever use it on an actual game, but seeing the player react to the actions, knowing there are multiple threads running, waiting to react to the player’s actions, or taking care of different functions you wrote defining the behaviour of the actors on the scene, is an amazing feeling.

 You also said you enjoy the outdoors, do you have any other outdoor hobbies besides running?